EhtheshamPro0102/SQL-Projects/BigQuery_Dataform Tasks/Readme.md

 ### Test Task Overview

 In this test task, I worked on three main tasks using **Dataform** to process and transform data from Google Analytics 4 (GA4) and Shopify.
 The tasks involved creating session-level and page-level tables, and enriching Shopify order line data with product collection names.
+The Each task is saved in SQL files above
 Below is a breakdown of each task:

 #### 1. **Session Level Table - `ga4_stg01_sessions.sqlx`**
    - **Objective**: Created a session-level table that aggregates data from the raw GA4 events.